Monkey-patching the ESRI JSAPI to mock services

 Some of the JSAPI uses XHR to pass queries.
 For instance, this is an example of intercepting and mocking out service calls from a JSAPI 4.6 FeatureLayer.
 In this case, we’re just checking the URL on each call and changing it to our JSON (which is simply previous ArcGIS Server calls saved out into .json files).
 There are 3 steps here based on how ESRI has implemented the FeatureLayer:

-1. When the FeatureLayer is instantiated, a call is made to the endpoint w/ f=json to retrieve the service’s schema.
+- When the FeatureLayer is instantiated, a call is made to the endpoint w/

-3. Then, the API tries to iterate through the objectIds with actual query calls to get all of the features, but we’re just returning a single response.
-There’s a major gotcha here: Make sure "exceededTransferLimit": false is set to false in the json or the API will just keep iterating indefinitely trying to get all of the features.
+call to get the total count of features. - Then, the API tries to iterate through the objectIds with actual query calls to get all of the features, but we’re just returning a single response.
+There’s a major gotcha here: Make sure

 (function (open) {